Doula Support with

 Throughout your labor, we'll talk on the phone or via Zoom as you feel things change.
 I listen to your labor with you, looking for behavioral and physiological signals that labor is progressing.
 Between my experience with over 400 births and your own intuition, we'll determine when to call your provider and make the move to the hospital in (very) active labor.

-In March, I shifted to supporting labor via Zoom at the hospital.
+In December, I shifted back to supporting labor via FaceTime (or similar) at the hospital.
 I am grateful for my relationships with the nursing staff at Newton Wellesley and Mount Auburn Hospitals; my inclusion in this way has been very well received since they're well familiar with me being there in person.
 Because of this, I can continue to collaborate with your partner via virtual means and communicate with your nurse as well as the more direct hands-on support provider.
 This is especially helpful if there circumstances that arise that warrant medical intervention, as I can help you understand the Benefits > Risks > Alternatives > Intuition > Not now of the recommendation (unless the intervention is urgently needed).

 Get a doula